Okmeque1/software/PythonSoft/errors.md

 1E/21 urllib.error.URLError : Like the Minecraft errors, this is a client-side error or server-side error.
 Errors like "An existing connection was forcibly closed by the remote host" indicate a server-side error.
 "Connection reset" means that the specified URL has been blocked by an administrator.
 Contact the owner of the site to resolve this issue

+1002 ModuleNotFoundError : Module is not installed.
+Follow the wiki guide on how to install using pip.

+2124 Placeholder : For later use.